sn210876/RecipePrep-Clone/MOBILE_GOOGLE_OAUTH_SETUP.md

 ## How It Works

-### OAuth Flow on Mobile:
+### OAuth Flow on Mobile (PKCE):

 1. User taps "Continue with Google"
+2. App generates a code_verifier and code_challenge (PKCE)
-2. App opens Chrome Custom Tabs with the Google OAuth URL
+3. App opens Chrome Custom Tabs with the Google OAuth URL + code_challenge
-3. User authenticates with Google
+4. User authenticates with Google
-4. Google redirects to Supabase: `https://PROJECT_REF.supabase.co/auth/v1/callback`
+5. Google redirects to Supabase: `https://PROJECT_REF.supabase.co/auth/v1/callback?code=...`
-5. Supabase processes the OAuth response
-6. Supabase redirects to: `com.mealscrape.app://auth/callback#access_token=...`
+6. Supabase validates the code and redirects to: `com.mealscrape.app://auth/callback?code=...`
 7. Android intercepts the custom scheme URL and opens the app
-8. App extracts tokens from the URL and creates a session
+8. App calls `supabase.auth.exchangeCodeForSession(code)` with the code_verifier
+9. Supabase exchanges the code for access_token and refresh_token
-9. User is logged in!
+10. User is logged in!

+**Key Point:** The PKCE flow is more secure than implicit flow.
+The app receives a short-lived `code` instead of tokens directly, then exchanges it using the code_verifier that was stored locally.

 ## Troubleshooting